When and Why You Should Wear a Face Mask In Your Own Home

 As we continue to spend month after month in quarantine at home to keep a safe distance from others, having an outsider come over to visit us is simultaneously worrying and confusing.
 Many people in this scenario would have a wide range of questions running through their minds.
 Should we only be concerned about strangers visiting our homes?
 Or what about our family and friends who come over?
 Most of all, what about the other people we already share our homes with?

-Most people instinctively wear a mask when leaving their homes.
+Most people instinctively wear a face mask when leaving their homes.
 After months of this pandemic, people are already conditioned to keep their faces covered at all times.
 Still, it's unclear whether or not we should wear masks when we're indoors.
 So, we decided to ask experts for advice.
 Much to our surprise, some infectious diseases experts say there are indeed two situations where we should wear masks inside our own homes.When Someone From A Different Household Comes Over

 According to Snoiya Gandhi, MD and Associate Chief Medical Officer at Cedar-Sinai/Marina Del Rey Hospital, everyone inside the home should wear the mask whenever you have visitors who aren't members of the immediate household.
 That means you, your visitors, and anyone else on the premises should mask up.
 She adds that some people might not even show symptoms, yet they could carry the virus.
 So, managing the risk with masks and keeping a safe physical distance is key to staying safe.

 The type of mask that you use also makes a difference.
-Thomas A. Russo, Chief of the division of infectious diseases at the Buffalo Jacobs School of Medicine and Biomedical Sciences, points to N95 type, surgical, or well-fitting multilayered cloth masks being the only acceptable types.
+Thomas A. Russo, Chief of the division of infectious diseases at the Buffalo Jacobs School of Medicine and Biomedical Sciences, points to N95 masks, surgical, or well-fitting multilayered cloth masks being the only acceptable types.
 According to him, bandanas, scarves, gators, and particularly masks with valves are not effective.
 If the wearer is infectious, these masks will do nothing to stop them from spreading the disease towards other people.

 Russo adds that in theory, if you and your visitor are wearing masks the proper way (i.e. over the nose and mouth and extending over the chin, snug all around) without ever taking it off, you face a very low risk of getting infected by an outsider visiting your home.